lbernadel/renci-website/src/content/news/blog/2017/10/19_educators-offer-tips-on-making-sense-of-the-data-revolution/index.md

 Held Thursday, Sept.
 28 at the Friday Center for Continuing Education in Chapel Hill, the panel featured four speakers, each an expert in different data science specialties.
 Each panelist offered a brief presentation on their area of expertise and the way in which their knowledge gets applied in the rapidly expanding field of data science.

-Making up the panel were Michele Hayslett, a data librarian who works with the UNC-Chapel Hill [Davis Library Research Hub](http://library.unc.edu/hub/) and as adjunct faculty in the [School of Information and Library Science](https://sils.unc.edu/) (SILS); Paul Jones, clinical professor in \u00a0SILS: Arcot Rajasekar, professor in SILS, chief data scientist at RENCI, and co-director of the Data Intensive Cyber Environments (DICE) Center at UNC-Chapel Hill; and Ryan Shaw, associate professor SILS.
+Making up the panel were Michele Hayslett, a data librarian who works with the UNC-Chapel Hill [Davis Library Research Hub](http://library.unc.edu/hub/) and as adjunct faculty in the [School of Information and Library Science](https://sils.unc.edu/) (SILS); Paul Jones, clinical professor in SILS: Arcot Rajasekar, professor in SILS, chief data scientist at RENCI, and co-director of the Data Intensive Cyber Environments (DICE) Center at UNC-Chapel Hill; and Ryan Shaw, associate professor SILS.
 Moderating the panel was Neal Thomas, assistant professor, in the UNC-Chapel Hill department of communication.

-The discussion hit both the highs and lows of big data, from the numerous possibilities created by applying \u00a0big data to problem solving to the threat of privacy breaches.
+The discussion hit both the highs and lows of big data, from the numerous possibilities created by applying big data to problem solving to the threat of privacy breaches.
 Opening the panel, Rajasekar offered multiple definitions and explanations of the term "big data" and what it truly entails.
 Then, he described the current paradigm shift of data from compute intensive to data intensive.
 "The way we do science, research, and business is changing," he said.

 Following Rajasekar was Shaw, who while not a data scientist, brought an interesting perspective to the discussion as a former employee at Yahoo.
 He advised closer cooperation between the people who make strategic decisions and the scientists trying to understand increasingly large amounts of data.